hazelcast/hazelcast-reference-manual/src/UnderstandingConfiguration.md

 </hazelcast>
 ```

-The element `<import>` supports placeholders too.
+The element `<import>` supports variables too.
 Please see the following example snippet:

 ```xml
 <hazelcast>